 Key architectural decisions for zone outage - RTO of zero and RPO of zero:

 - A load balancer is used to provide a scalable access point for users, which allows for automatic failover to another zone.

-- A regional Google Kubernetes Engine cluster is used for the application layer which is configured with multiple zones.
+- A regional GKE cluster is used for the application layer which is configured with multiple zones.
 This accomplishes the RTO of zero within each region.

 - Multi-region Cloud Spanner is used as a data persistence layer, providing automatic zone data resilience and transaction consistency.

 - BigQuery provides the analytics capability for the application.
 Each region is independently fed data from Cloud Spanner, and independently accessed by the application.

 Key architectural decisions for region outage - RTO of 4 hrs and RPO of 1 hr: